-Corporate governance princ the Luxemburg Stock Exchar Corresponding information of Socfin S.A.
-Chapter Principle 9 - Corporate socia al responsibility The company shall define its respect to social and environ corporate social responsibility policy with mental aspects Responsible Management Policy 1.7.1 Recommandation 9.1 Responsible Management Policy 1.7.1 The company shall integrate the CSR aspects in its strategy for the creation of long-term value, and shall describe how the CSR measures are contributing thereto Recommandation 9.2 The company shall present the CSR information in a dedicated report or within its management report, in a specific section or in an appendix relating to sustainable development.
-It shall analyze the sustainability of its activities and shall provide clear and transparent non-financial information in support Sustainability report 1.7.1 Guideline The company is encouraged to use a framework recognized at international level (Global Reporting Initiative, International Integrated Reporting Framework, SASB sustainability standards, FSB-TCFD Climate related financial disclosures and/or similar standards) in preparing such a report.
-It is invited to align itself with the 17 United Nations Sustainable Development Goals GRI Index 6.2 Recommandation 9.3 The Board shall regularly consider the company's non-financial risks, including in particular the social, societal and environmental risks Social, societal and environ- mental risks are treated by the Board bi-annually 1.5
+Corporate governance prin the Luxemburg Stock Excha ciples of Inge (December 2017) Corresponding information of Socfin S.A.
+Chapter Principle 9 - Corporate soc al responsibility The company shall define its corporate social responsibility policy with respect to social and environmental aspects Responsible Management Policy 1.7.1 Recommandation 9.1 Responsible Management Policy 1.7.1 e the CSR aspects in its strategy for alue, and shall describe how the CSR thereto Recommandation 9.2 The company shall present the CSR information in a dedicated report or within its management report, in a specific section or in an appendix relating to sustainable development.
+It shall analyze the sustainability of its activities and shall provide clear and transparent non-financial information in support Sustainability report 1.7.1 Guideline The company is encouraged to use a framework recognized at international level (Global Reporting Initiative, Interna- tional Integrated Reporting Framework, SASB sustainability standards, FSB-TCFD Climate related financial disclosures and/ or similar standards) in preparing such a report.
+It is invited to align itself with the 17 United Nations Sustainable Develop- ment Goals GRI Index 6.2 Recommandation 9.3 The Board shall regularly consider the company's non-financial risks, including in particular the social, societal and environmental risks Social, societal and environ- mental risks are treated by the Board bi-annually 1.5

-Recommandation 9.4 The company shall publish a methodological memorandum, either in its CSR report or on its website, relating to the way in which significant factors have been identified and data have been established Methodology 6.3 00000 Guideline 1 Some indicators are present in The company shall show, in the form of a scoreboard, the CSR performance indicators applicable to its business activities.
-The company is invited to present the indicators by making a comparison over time dedicated chapters, others are spread over several chapters By way of illustration, the significant indicators could include: • workforce Workforce 3.4.1.5, 3.4.1.6 and 3.4.2 • staff training Staff training 2.2, 2.4.1.2, 2.4.1.4, 2.5.3, 2.5.4, 3.1, 3.4.3.2, 3.4.3.3, 3.4.3.5, 3.4.4.3, 4.4.1.1, 4.4.2.1, 4.4.3.5 and 4.5.2 • safety Safety 2.5.4, 3.1 and 3.4 • absenteeism Absenteeism 3.4.3.5 • gender balance Gender balance 1.5, 3.4.1.4, 3.4.1.5 and 3.4.1.7 • subcontracting and relations with suppliers Subcontracting 1.7.1, 1.7.2.1, 2.4.1.1, 2.5.3, 2.5.4, 3.4.1.1, 3.4.4.2 and 4.4.3.1 energy consumption Energy consumption 3.3.7.1, 4.2, 4.4 and 4.5.3 • water consumption Water consumption 3.2, 3.3.7.1, 3.4.6.1, 4.2 and 4.4 waste treatment Waste treatment 4.1, 4.4 and 4.5.3.3 • CO 2 emissions CO 2 emissions 4.4.3.2 and 4.5.3 • adaptation to the consequences of climate change Adaptation to the consequences of climate change 4.5.2 • measures taken to preserve or develop biodiversity Measures taken to preserve or develop biodiversity 4.4
+Recommandation 9.4 The company shall publish a methodological memorandum, either in its CSR report or on its website, relating to the way in which significant factors have been identified and data have been established Methodology 6.3 Guideline 1 The company shall show, in the form of a scoreboard, the CSR performance indicators applicable to its business activities.
+The company is invited to present the indicators by making a comparison over time Some indicators are present in dedicated chapters, others are spread over several chapters By way of illustration, the significant indicators could include: • workforce Workforce 3.4.1.5, 3.4.1.6 and 3.4.2 • staff training Staff training 2.2, 2.4.1.2, 2.4.1.4, 2.5.3, 2.5.4, 3.1, 3.4.3.2, 3.4.3.3, 3.4.3.5, 3.4.4.3, 4.4.1.1, 4.4.2.1, 4.4.3.5 and 4.5.2 • safety Safety 2.5.4, 3.1 and 3.4 • absenteeism Absenteeism 3.4.3.5 • gender balance Gender balance 1.5, 3.4.1.4, 3.4.1.5 and 3.4.1.7 • subcontracting and relations with suppliers Subcontracting 1.7.1, 1.7.2.1, 2.4.1.1, 2.5.3, 2.5.4, 3.4.1.1, 3.4.4.2 and 4.4.3.1 energy consumption Energy consumption 3.3.7.1, 4.2, 4.4 and 4.5.3 • water consumption Water consumption 3.2, 3.3.7.1, 3.4.6.1, 4.2 and 4.4 • waste treatment Waste treatment 4.1, 4.4 and 4.5.3.3 • CO 2 emissions CO 2 emissions 4.4.3.2 and 4.5.3 • adaptation to the consequences of climate change Adaptation to the consequenc- es of climate change 4.5.2 • measures taken to preserve or develop biodiversity Measures taken to preserve or develop biodiversity 4.4